G-Hong/G-Hong/README.md

 I see strong parallels between biological intelligence, reinforcement learning, and blockchain governance:

-- All intelligent systems fundamentally operate on reward mechanisms
+- Intelligent systems fundamentally operate on reward mechanisms
-- The most robust systems have aligned incentives where individual and collective benefits harmonize
+- Robust systems have aligned incentives where individual and collective benefits harmonize
 - Operating system efficiency is as important as raw computational power
 - True intelligence emerges from the interaction between reward-seeking, continuous learning, and environmental feedback

-This unified view informs my approach to both technical development and organizational design – creating systems where the parts work together to produce more than the sum of their components.
+This unified view informs my approach to both technical development and organizational design.

 ---